Shape-and-Shift/shopware-esd/README.md

 ## Tax rates
 You might want to have different tax rates depending on the country where the buyer comes from.

-To archive this, the ESD plugin will create a new tax group while installing the plugin.
-Within the administration go to `settings->tax` and you'll find the newly created tax group "ESD tax rates".
+Within the administration go to `settings->tax` and add your new tax-group, for example "ESD tax rates".
-This group contains all European countries with it's VAT rates.

-The default tax rate is set to 19%.
+Now you add the different countries with it's tax rates.
+For example you can add Germany with a 19% tax rate.

+You also have to choose a default tax rate.
 So if you're not logged in for example and therefore don't have a shipping country yet, you will see the default tax rate.

 **Please double check the VAT rates, to be 100% sure those are correct.**